Level 4

 Auckland 1010

-It Reflects What Employees Value Most
+It Aligns With What Many Employees Value Most

 Even when pay‑increase budgets are tight, employees are more likely to accept outcomes when they understand the rationale.
 Transparency reduces speculation and reinforces confidence that pay decisions follow fair, organisation‑wide logic.

-It Strengthens Businesses And Reduces Risk
+It Builds Trust, Engagement, And Reduces Risk

 It Improves Candidate Attraction And Hiring Efficiency